 Part 2 of the trip consisted of some wildlife spotting along the Kinabatangan River.
 The journey to our lodge took about two and a half hours, and it was on our way there that all of the excitement was sucked from within us.
 What used to be the great Borneo jungle, the lungs of island, was now a sea of palm oil plantations.
 We drove for miles and miles and the palm oil trees kept on coming in waves, blanketing every single surrounding hillside.
 Nothing but the green leaves of the palm oil trees stretched so unfathomably far.
 We couldn’t believe our eyes… Where was the jungle?

 According to WWF only half of Borneo's rain forest cover remains today, which is down 75% compared to what it was in the mid ‘80s.
 In Sabah specifically, palm oil plantations cover over 1.5 million hectares of land.
 Malaysia is the world’s second largest palm oil producer and, with the palm oil industry only set to grow, land is continuously being cleared and burnt down to make way for more plantations.

-There are 3 main types of palm oil farms found in Malaysia - private, shareholder and joint venture/state strategy.
 Legislation is in place to regulate business, labour, human rights and indigenous rights, and is important for protecting against deforestation, biodiversity loss, water pollution, soil erosion and carbon emissions.
 However, regulation is often a challenge due to corruption and weak enforcement.

 In Borneo, it’s not just the orangutans that are left suffering… Tigers, elephants and rhinos are all at risk of extinction, and humans too are subjected to rights violations and unhealthy air pollution.
 It’s the activity and consumption of us humans that’s been found to be the major cause of our planet’s sixth mass extinction!
 How can we get away with causing so much damage to the natural world?
 How is this fair?